-Young man’s body washes ashore in Pacific Beach
+Young man whose body washed ashore in Pacific Beach identified

-SAN DIEGO - A man who appeared to be in his 20s was found dead Tuesday morning in the surf near Crystal Pier in Pacific Beach, police said.
+SAN DIEGO -- A 27-year-old man was found dead Tuesday morning in the surf near Crystal Pier in Pacific Beach, police said.

+He was identified as James Alfred Wolpert of Poway, according to the San Diego County Medical Examiner's Office.

 A couple walking along the beach spotted the man's body floating in the water off Ocean Boulevard and Garnet Avenue around 2:40 a.m., San Diego police Sgt.
 Ed Zwibel said.
 The couple made an emergency call for help and began performing CPR.